ile/derby-flash/README.md

 ###CSS

-Tis serves as an example stylesheet, import this from `index.styl` to use it.
+This serves as an example stylesheet, import this from `index.styl` to use it.
 ```css
 @import '../../node_modules/derby-ui-toast/css/'
 ```